jkawamoto/ctranslate2-rs/README.md

 This library provides Rust bindings for [OpenNMT/CTranslate2](https://github.com/OpenNMT/CTranslate2).
 At this time, it has only been tested and confirmed to work on macOS and Linux.
+Windows support is available experimentally, but it has not been thoroughly tested and may have limitations or require additional configuration.

 # Compilation